BhadraNivedita/Correlation-in-Python/README.md

 The phi coefficient measures the association between two binary variables (usually coded as 0 and 1).
 It is similar to Pearson's correlation but is specific to binary data.
 Assumptions: Both variables should be binary.

+**Cramer's V**:

+Cramer's V is used to measure the strength of association between two nominal variables.
+It is an extension of the phi coefficient for variables with more than two categories.
+Assumptions: Both variables should be nominal.